str4nge-m4g1c/python-container-environment/README.md

 # Building my production environment

-Similar to running a development environment, we would run a production build with the production target stage
+Similar to running a development environment, we would run a production build with the production target stage.
+I used the docker tag as production for this example, please use semantic versioning for your own production containers.

 ``` bash
 docker build --no-cache -t my-python-production-environment:production --target production .